Compiler Architecture Explained

 Compiler Stages

 The Glu compiler has multiple stages, each of which performs a specific task in the compilation process.
-Each stage also has a corresponding reverse stage that can go backwards in the compilation process.
 The stages are shown on this diagram:

 The code goes through the following representations during the compilation process: